 To make a submission, you will need to create an account in Cure Kids grants portal, linked to your host institution.

 Click here to apply now.

-You can also find more information on eligibility criteria and other guidance here:
+You can also find more information on eligibility criteria and other guidance our the researcher landing page of our website.